fastoch/Podman-Tutorial/README.md

 # Building an image

+The whole point of **containerization** is to:
+- make our applications run the same on any system (OS-independent)
+- make our apps portable and easy to deploy
+- allow us to deploy fast, and recover as fast when things go wrong
+- run our apps in an isolated environment, which adds a layer of security

 Up until now, we've been working with existing images such as Nginx or Busybox, but we can create our own container images.
 To do that, we need to use a specific file (`Dockerfile`) that will allow us to containerize our application and build an image out of it.